Best Dog Carrier for Hiking: Top 6 Rides for Tired Paws

 • Lacks support and can cave in with heavier dogs

-Bottom-Line: Style meets function with this model and it’s an ideal carrier backpack for small breeds.
+Bottom-Line: Style meets function with this model making it our favorite small dog carrier bag.

 Pawaboo Pet Carrier